Georgetown 68 Good

 What's it like Living in Georgetown?

-Georgetown is a small city located in the state of Delaware.
-The city has a population of 7,436 people.
-If we take a look at the last Census, the vast majority of the population falls within one racial group (74% White).
-Given that fact, Georgetown could be considered less diverse than other cities.
+Georgetown, Delaware is a small city with a population of 7,641 inhabitants.
+At 74%, the majority of the Georgetown population is White; this is followed by 15% Black and 5% Native Hawaiian.
 Additionally, more than a quarter of the population of Georgetown are of Hispanic or Latino origin, and 36% of the population also speak Spanish.
-The median age of all Georgetown residents is 32, which is well below the national average.
-This is a good indication that this city could be ideal for a younger demographic.
+With an average age of 32 years old, Georgetown could be a great place to live for young adults as this age is well below the national average.
 Long commute times to work can be incredibly frustrating, ranking just behind housework on the list of life's annoyances.
 If you opt to make Georgetown your home, your one-way commute time will typically last around 27 minutes, a duration that aligns with the national average commute time of 26 minutes.

 Best Places to Live in and Around Georgetown